huggingface/transformers/docs/source/en/model_doc/clip.md

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with CLIP.

-- A blog post on [How to fine-tune CLIP on 10,000 image-text pairs](https://huggingface.co/blog/fine-tune-clip-rsicd).
+- [Fine tuning CLIP with Remote Sensing (Satellite) images and captions](https://huggingface.co/blog/fine-tune-clip-rsicd), a blog post about how to fine-tune CLIP with [RSICD dataset](https://github.com/201528014227051/RSICD_optimal) and comparison of performance changes due to data augmentation.
-- CLIP is supported by this [example script](https://github.com/huggingface/transformers/tree/main/examples/pytorch/contrastive-image-text).
+- This [example script](https://github.com/huggingface/transformers/tree/main/examples/pytorch/contrastive-image-text) shows how to train a CLIP-like vision-text dual encoder model using a pre-trained vision and text encoder using [COCO dataset](https://cocodataset.org/#home).

 <PipelineTag pipeline="image-to-text"/>